TeiAd/Sustainability-Simulation-LEED-Project/README.md

 # Workbook
 This Excel workbook contains:

-Stakeholders: Register with roles and responsibilities.
+Stakeholder Register with roles and responsibilities.

 Timeline: Gantt chart of implementation phases.